Frequently Asked Questions

 Annual contributions by Steering Committee members cover the yearly costs of the small secretariat.
 The budget of the secretariat is limited to staff and administrative costs.
 The hospitality costs of the annual Meeting are the responsibility of the Steering Committee member(s) of the host country.
 Participation is by invitation only and there is no attendance fee.
 Participants take care of their own travel and accommodation costs.

-The Bilderberg Meetings have often been the target of anti-globalisation protests and various conspiracy theorists have expressed wild allegations about the purpose of the gatherings.
+Bilderberg Meetings have often been the target of anti-globalisation protests and various conspiracy theorists have expressed wild allegations about the purpose of the gatherings.
 While these claims lack any and all merit, we regret to see that many continue to flourish online and in social media groups.